 There are a lot of different types of synthetic fabrics available, and they’re often blended with wool, cotton or other synthetic fabrics in different garments.
 Synthetic fabrics tend to react to a wash in a similar way, though, so if your garment is machine-washable, chances are you’ll need to use the synthetics cycle on your washing machine to clean it.

 Because most synthetic fabrics are derived from plastic, high temperatures can damage or even melt the fibres.
-The synthetics cycle uses a lower temperature than the average washing machine programme and doesn’t agitate the clothes as much, protecting them from damage.
+The synthetics cycle uses a lower temperature than the average washing machine program and doesn’t agitate the clothes as much, protecting them from damage.

 Key tips to remember when doing a synthetic wash load